IvanDzida/imdb_clone/README.md

 - App developed on Windows, so tested only on Android device

 Simple version: ALL

 Advance version:
-- 1,
+- 1.
-- 2,
+- 2.
-- 3,
+- 3.
-- 4 - added bearer token ,
+- 4 - added bearer token, custom auth interceptor not implemented.
-- 5 - created provider for listening, not implemented on UI
+- 5 - created provider for listening, not implemented on UI.
-- 6 - Hero animation
+- 6 - Hero animation.